-Blanc de Blancs, perfect for the beginning of a meal
+Blanc de Blancs, perfect with starters

 These are champagnes produced solely with Chardonnay.
 The preferred terroir is, as the name eloquently suggests, the Côte des Blancs to the south Epernay, with world-renowned Grands Crus such as Avize, Cramant, Mesnil-sur-Oger, Chouilly.
 As a general rule, blanc de blancs champagnes are more crystalline with a nice tension and aromatic expression with a tendency towards white flowers and citrus fruits.
 However, all Blancs de Blancs are not the same, depending on their terroir or their style of vinification (élevage with oak or not, dosage etc.)